Ad Noctum: Chapter 9

 “Don’t be nice to me,” Rush whispered.

 “I’ll be nice to you if I want to be nice to you.”
 Volker lifted his eyebrows.
 “More or less, I classify you as a colleague.
-A really weird, scary colleague who ruined my life, lies to me on a regular basis, and leads me into radioactive death traps.
+A weird, scary colleague who ruined my life, lies to me on a regular basis, and leads me into radioactive death traps.
 All of this arguably falls within academic norms.”

 Volker offered Rush his hand.

-Rush took it.
+Reluctantly, Rush took it.

 Volker pulled the guy carefully to his feet.
-Even though he kept the movement slow and predictable, Rush still had trouble staying steady, and he leaned heavily against Volker, struggling to reliably get his feet beneath him.
+Even though he kept the movement slow and predictable, Rush still had trouble staying steady, and he leaned heavily against Volker, struggling to get his feet beneath him.

 “Synthetic blood is not as good as regular blood,” Rush informed him.

-“How did you get out of the airlock?”
+“How’d y’get out of the airlock?”
 Rush whispered.

-Rush laughed, once.
+Rush laughed once.
 Short and sharp.

 “Are you human?”
 Volker asked casually, as they moved through the hall.

 “What a question,” Rush whispered.
-“But it seems increasingly unlikely.
-Don’t you think?”

 “Unanswerable,” Rush said.

-“Hmm,” Rush said, beginning the process of peeling off his leather pants.
-“Probably.
-You’ll have to find them though.”
+“Probably.”
+Rush unbuckled his leather pants.
+“You’ll have to find them, though.”

-“Hmm,” Rush said, surprised.
+“Hmm.”
+Rush sounded surprised.
 “Insightful.
-It does vary.
-Unpredictably.”
+It varies.”

-“Yes well,” Rush swayed, but recovered on his own.
+Rush swayed, but recovered on his own.

-“You want your glasses off?”
+“You want me to hold your glasses?”

 “Okay.
 The water’s running mostly clear.
 I’m going to get you a towel.
 Don’t fall over.”
 Volker opened the gold-handled cabinet beneath the sink, pulled out a towel, and got himself back in position just as Rush shut the water off.

-Volker wrapped the towel around his waist.
+As Rush stepped out of the shower, Volker wrapped the towel around the mathematician’s waist.

-Rush made a vague gesture with his good hand that seemed to encompass everything that was currently happening.
-Volker helped him sit again, then shut off the shower.
+Rush made a vague gesture with his good hand that encompassed everything currently happening.

+Volker helped him sit, then shut off the shower.
 “I’m pretty curious as to what you expected when you abducted a nice, midwestern astrophysicist to find you a radioactive planet.”

 “Maybe—not why I came for you.
 But how.”